top of page

 Empathy is essentially the emotional ability to understand others by trying to put yourself in their shoes.
 It's different from sympathy, because sympathy is about showing good feelings to others even if you do not understand their struggles in life.
 While sympathy aims to support, empathy aims to both support and understand.

-The world is a bit psychotic in the sense that it doesn't seem to care for your personal feelings.
+The world is a bit psychopathic in the sense that it doesn't seem to care for your personal feelings.
 It may see the confession of personal feelings as unnecessary, unprofessional, and, to some, a mistake.

 A person I was in love with, Chen, told me once on Valentine's Day that being honest about my feelings was an error.
 I don't know why it was, but I would not be surprised if I ever found out that she was also a psychopath who prefers deceiving and/or being deceived.

 I am not a psychologist, and I do not wish to diagnose anyone when I cannot do so.
-I just think that when people do not care about personal feelings, they express a psychotic trait, because psychopaths themselves do not care about your thoughts and emotions unless it benefits them in any way.
+I just think that when people do not care about personal feelings, they express a psychopathic trait, because psychopaths themselves do not care about your thoughts and emotions unless it benefits them in any way.

 A more empathic world would reconsider using this term.
 It's quite demoralizing to see others and/or oneself as a resource, a function, or a bolt in a machine.